 From the main hall of the Concertgebouw in Amsterdam: Riccardo Chailly and the Royal Concertgebouw Orchestra perfoming Puccini's opera in one act, Il tabarro .
 Joining them is a great cast of high-class singers.
 Amongst them star tenor José Cura.

-The Italian composer, Giacomo Puccini is reputed to have once described himself as "a passionate hunter of water birds, texts and women."
+The Italian composer Giacomo Puccini is reputed to have once described himself as "a passionate hunter of water birds, texts and women."
 It was an ironic description of the problems which are said to have accompanied him throughout his life.
 He was indeed a passionate, yet terrible, hunter.
-With every opera he wrote, he wore out numerous librettists in the search for the perfect text, because unlike Mozart, he couldn’t write a single note before the "script" for a new piece of work was just as he wanted it – and for as long as he lived, he was almost manic in his hunt for and collection of beautiful women…
+With every opera he wrote, he wore out numerous librettists in the search for the perfect text, because unlike Mozart, he couldn't write a single note before the "script" for a new piece of work was just as he wanted it.
+And for as long as he lived, he was almost manic in his hunt for and collection of beautiful women.

-The film by Andreas Morell looks at Giacomo Puccini's life from the point of view of his psychological manic preoccupation with one subject: women.
-He makes connections between the women in Puccini's life and those in his operas, looking as he goes, at what made Puccini tick.
+The film by Andreas Morell looks at Giacomo Puccini's life from the point of view of his manic psychological preoccupation with one subject: women.
+He makes connections between the women in Puccini's life and those in his operas, looking as he goes at what made Puccini tick.
 Starting with a characteristic situation in Vienna in 1923 – one year before the composer's death – the film offers an insight into Puccini and reflects a repetitive pattern which spanned almost three decades of his life.
 As he summarised for his own credo: "I cannot compose without love in my life!"

 In 2007 the Berlin Philharmonic celebrates its 125th year.
 The orchestra is using its jubilee as an opportunity to examine a rather unknown chapter in its history: The years under the rule of the National Socialists (between 1933 and 1945).
 The centre stage is taken by the musicians, the people and their individual fates.